Russians reeling from soaring prices

 Authorities and public media do not dwell too much on the heavy sanctions aimed at civil aviation.
 With the ban on the export of aeronautical equipment and spare parts, the United States and the European Union are dealing a very hard blow to airlines.
 Unless you take risks on safety, this amounts to preventing the proper maintenance of the fleet and therefore its use.
 A real problem in the largest country in the world where the plane is the only way to travel quickly.

 “We are going to live under a real blockade…”, sighs Dmitri, in the line in front of his bank in Moscow.
-This father, a 40-year-old executive in a private company, has just taken out his savings and, after the rate hike, renegotiated his credits.
+This father, a 40-year-old executive in a private company, has just taken out his savings and, following the rate hike, renegotiated his credits.
 “In fact, Western sanctions and Russian countermeasures mean that we live surrounded by punitive measures.
 In the end, all of this risks making us poorer. »

 ——–

-The main sanctions against Russia
+The main sanctions once morest Russia

 Since the outbreak of Russia’s invasion of Ukraine, the EU, US, UK, Japan and Canada have adopted a large number of sanctions: